mesonbuild/meson/docs/markdown/Subprojects.md

 is not allowed, though, so you can't have subproject `a` that uses subproject `b` and have `b` also use `a`.

+# Command-line options

+The usage of subprojects can be controlled by users and distros with the following command-line options:

+* **--wrap-mode=nodownload**

+    Meson will not use the network to download any subprojects or fetch any wrap information.
+Only pre-existing sources will be used.
+    This is useful (mostly for distros) when you want to only use the sources provided by a software release, and want to manually handle or provide missing dependencies.

+* **--wrap-mode=nofallback**

+    Meson will not use subproject fallbacks for any dependency declarations in the build files, and will only look for them in the system.
+Note that this does not apply to unconditional subproject() calls, and those are meant to be used for sources that cannot be provided by the system, such as copylibs.

+* **--wrap-mode=forcefallback**

+    Meson will not look at the system for any dependencies which have subproject fallbacks available, and will *only* use subprojects for them.
+This is useful when you want to test your fallback setup, or want to specifically build against the library sources provided by your subprojects.

 # Obtaining subprojects

 Meson ships with a dependency system to automatically obtain